rouzbeh-afrasiabi/BertFineTuning/README.md

 ## (project in progress)
 BERT Fine-tuning for Quora Question Pairs

-Fine-tune BERT for duplicate detection with 6 lines of code
+Fine-tune BERT for duplicate detection with 9 lines of code

+    from BertFineTuning.data_utils import *
+    from BertFineTuning.model import *
+    from pytorch_transformers.optimization import AdamW

     BFT=BertFineTuning()

     BFT.criterion=nn.CrossEntropyLoss()